 - It is important to check that the backup was successful.
 To do this, click "iTunes" at the top of the page, then "Preferences".
 In "Preferences", click on the "Devices" tab.
 Here, you’ll be given a list of recent backups, make sure that the most recent one at the top is the backup you’ve just performed.

 - Next, disconnect your old phone from the computer by removing the USB cable.
 You’re also going to want to take your SIM card out of the old phone and insert into your new phone (or get a SIM replacement from your mobile provider if it doesn't fit).
 Once this is done, power the iPhone on.

-- Once the phone is switched on, you will be met with a number of pages that ask you to choose a language, country and WiFi network (if you have one available).
-You will then be given three options ‘Set Up as New Phone’, ‘Restore from iCloud Backup’ and ‘Restore from iTunes Backup’.
+- Once the phone is switched on, you will be met with a number of pages that ask you to choose a language, country and Wi-Fi network (if it's available).
+You will then be given 3 options "Set Up as New Phone", "Restore from iCloud Backup" and "Restore from iTunes Backup".

 - You will then be prompted you to connect your new iPhone to the computer.